 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Children and teens with Ewing sarcoma may experience the following symptoms or signs.
-Sometimes, a person with Ewing sarcoma does not show any of these symptoms.
+Sometimes, teens with Ewing sarcoma do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

-- A broken bone that happens without an injury.
-A tumor growing in the bone can cause the bone to weaken or fracture (break).
+A broken bone that happens without an injury.
+A tumor growing in the bone can cause the bone to become weak or fracture.

 If you are concerned about one or more of the symptoms or signs on this list, please talk with your child’s doctor.
 Your doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .